JimmyC41/OrderBook/README.md

 * Log of orders and trades written to a generated file.

 ### Project Goals
 1. Implement best practices gleaned from Meyer's "Effective Modern C++."
-Code is much 'prettier' compared to the absolute backend atrocity that is TexasHoldEmV1, my previous project.
 2. Gain familiarity with the C++ concurrency API.
 3. Use the unit testing framework provided by GTest.